 2. Secondary Adrenal Insufficiency

 ACTH regulates the production of cortisol by the adrenal gland.
-A decrease in ACTH results in decrease in the production of cortisol by the adrenal glands.
+Naturally, a decrease in ACTH results in a decrease in the production of cortisol by the adrenal glands.

+Other rare causes of secondary adrenal insufficiency include a tumor in the pituitary gland.
+The tumor itself or its treatment by surgery or radiation causes secondary adrenal insufficiency.
 These patients also develop deficiencies of several other hormones, especially thyroid hormones, sex hormones and growth hormone.

 Symptoms of Adrenal Insufficiency

-Diagnosis of Adrenal Insufficiency
+Diagnosis of Adrenal Insufficiency – Addison’s disease

 Cortrosyn Stimulation Test